andremano/undrr/source/data_for_disaster_risk_managment.rst

 **Steps**

-1. Review each dimension of data infrastructure (e.g., data availability, accessibility, quality, governance, security, technology, skills, etc.).
+1. Review each dimension of data infrastructure (e.g., *Actors and Roles*, *Data Value Chain* and *Data Ecosystem Governance*).
-2. Discuss within your group to decide which phase (e.g., *Phase 1 - incomplet, ad hoc*, *Phase 2 - Recognized but not reactice*, *etc*) best fits the current status of each dimension.
+2. Discuss within your group to decide which phase (e.g., *Phase 1 - incomplete, ad hoc*, *Phase 2 - Recognized but not reactive*, *etc*) best fits the current status of each dimension.
+3. Remember we are working on a simplified version: the indicators used to denote each phase are merely examples.
+You are encouraged to propose your own indicators.
-3. Share your group’s reasoning and justification for each assessment with the class.
+4. Share your group’s reasoning and justification for each assessment with the class.

 **Tips for Your Assessment**